LastL2/node-launcher/README.md

 # shell

-Opens a shell into your `thornode` deployment service selected:
+Opens a shell into your `lastnode` deployment service selected:

 ```bash
 make shell